 1. Set A Good Example

 The best way to create good helmet habits is to wear a helmet yourself.
-This shows that it’s a part of the process when getting ready to ski or snowboard, and normalizes it.
+This shows that it’s a part of the process when getting ready to bike, ski, or snowboard, and normalizes it.
 By wearing a helmet you’re showing that safety is important to everyone, regardless of age, skills, or experience.

 2. Start Them Early